fulldecent/cameralife/CONTRIBUTING.md

 4. The `Controller` base class instantiates and delegates the request to `PhotoController` based on the URL

-5.  `PhotoController` accessess the `Photo` model and other models to collect needed information
+5.  `PhotoController` accesses the `Photo` model and other models to collect needed information

 6.  `PhotoController` instantiates and calls `render()` on `PhotoView`, passing in the models